 - Give a personal view of the work and contributions of the candidate.
+Professional society activities, promotional and/or organizational efforts and achievements are not considerations in the election for the award.
 Quality is better than quantity: Multiple nominations for the same candidate are accepted as long as each nomination represents the personal view of the nominator and not just a copy of another nomination form.

 Questions?
-Contact the Cherry Committee Awards Chair, Eli Yablonovich at firstname.lastname@example.org
+Contact the Cherry Committee Awards Chair, Vasilis Fthenakis at email@example.com